meryemaltintas/solutions_repo/docs/1 Physics/1 Mechanics/Problem_2.md

 # Problem 2
 ## 1. Theoretical Foundation

 ### Differential Equation of the Forced Damped Pendulum

-The motion of a forced damped pendulum is governed by the following nonlinear differential equation, as provided in the screenshot:
+The motion of a forced damped pendulum is governed by the following nonlinear differential equation:

 \[
 \frac{d^2 \theta}{dt^2} + b \frac{d \theta}{dt} + \frac{g}{L} \sin \theta = A \cos(\omega t)